Efferent-Health/sprite-css/README.md

 # jaime-olivares/node-sprite-generator

-This is a fork of http://github.com/selaux/node-sprite-generator, with trimmed features for reducing the installation noise and simplify the usage.
+This is a fork of http://github.com/selaux/node-sprite-generator, with trimmed features for reducing the installation noise and simplifying the usage.

 Generates image sprites and their stylesheets from sets of images.
 Supports retina sprites.